My Life as a Dog

-My Life as a Dog (Mitt liv som hund) is a Swedish drama film which was released to cinemas in Sweden on 12 December 1985, directed by Lasse Hallström.
-It is based on the second novel of a semi-autobiographical trilogy by Reidar Jönsson.
+My Life as a Dog (Mitt liv som hund) is a 1985 Swedish drama film co-written and directed by Lasse Hallström.
+It is based on the first novel of a semi-autobiographical trilogy by Reidar Jönsson.
 It tells the coming-of-age story of Ingemar, a young boy sent to live with relatives.
 The cast includes Anton Glanzelius, Melinda Kinnaman, and Tomas von Brömssen.

-In 1987, the film was released in the United States where it became a surprise hit.
+Released in Sweden on 12 December 1985, the film was released in 1987 in the United States, where it became a surprise hit.
 The film was nominated for two Academy Awards that year in the categories of Best Director and Best Adapted Screenplay, and won the Golden Globe Award for Best Foreign Language Film.

 Plot

 The action takes place in Sweden from 1958 to 1959.
-Twelve-year-old Ingemar gets into all sorts of trouble and adventures with his beloved dog.
-He and his older brother Erik become too much to handle for their single mother; Ingemar does not know that his mother is in fact terminally ill.
-In order for their mom to get the rest and recovery she needs, the boys are split up and sent to live with relatives.
-Ingemar ends up with his maternal uncle Gunnar and his wife Ulla in a small rural town in Småland.
-Ingemar is not allowed to bring his dog along with him, despite his protestations, and the dog is placed in a kennel.
-During Ingemar’s stay, he bonds with Gunnar over Povel Ramel's recording of "Far, jag kan inte få upp min kokosnöt".
+Rambunctious twelve-year-old Ingemar gets into all sorts of trouble and adventures with his Sickan, his beloved dog.
+His mischief and roughhousing with his older brother Erik are taking a toll on their single mother, who unbeknownst to Ingemar is terminally ill.
+To allow her to rest and recover, Ingemar and Erik are sent separately to live with relatives.
+Ingemar is placed with his maternal uncle Gunnar and his wife Ulla in a small rural town in Småland, near a famous glassworks.
+Ingemar is not allowed to bring Sickan with him, despite his protestations, and he is told she will be sent to stay in a kennel.
+Ingemar is welcomed by Ulla and Gunnar, and he and his uncle bond over the construction of a backyard summer house and their love of Povel Ramel's recording of "Far, jag kan inte få upp min kokosnöt" (which drives Ulla crazy).

-In the town he encounters a variety of characters.
-Saga, an assertive tomboy his own age, likes him, and shows it by beating him in a boxing match.
-Among the more eccentric residents is Fransson, a man who continually fixes the roof of his house, and Mr. Arvidsson, an old man living downstairs who gets Ingemar to read to him from a lingerie catalog.
+Among the eccentric residents of the town are Saga, an assertive tomboy Ingemar's own age who comes to like him, which she shows by beating him in a boxing match; Fransson, a man who is continually hammering the roof of his house; and Mr. Arvidsson, an elderly man who lives on the first floor of their house and gets Ingemar to read out loud to him from a lingerie catalog, which he hides from his wife.

-Later, Ingemar is reunited with his family, but his mother's health soon takes a turn for the worse and she is hospitalized.
-He and his brother go to stay with their uncle Sandberg in the city, but his wife thinks the boy is mentally disturbed.
-After his mother dies, Ingemar is sent back to Småland.
+At the end of summer, Ingemar is reunited with his family, but his mother's health soon takes a turn for the worse and she is hospitalized.
+He and Erik first go to stay with their uncle Sandberg in the city, but his wife dislikes the boys and insists they be sent away.
+Their mother dies, and Ingemar is sent back to Småland.